TheRealNudelholz/KI_Hausarbeit/README.md

 ## Usage

 Within the package Testing are methods to explore the neural nets behaviour with various hyperparameters and pruning methods.
+The MNIST dataset has to be placed on your own in root folder NN.

 ## Classes